Dynamic Columns

 2s14.datastring2manager

-To configure the dynamic columns, let's add the mapping table using the DynamicColumns event type in the xls.handlers table:
+To configure dynamic columns, add the mapping table using the DynamicColumns event type in the xls.handlers table:

 IDTABLE_SCHEMATABLE_NAMECOLUMN_NAMEEVENT_NAMEHANDLER_SCHEMAHANDLER_NAMEHANDLER_TYPEHANDLER_CODE